Troop Structure

 The Senior Patrol leader runs the troop.
 He coaches and directs the Patrol Leaders and Assistant Senior Patrol Leader (ASPL).
 The ASPL manages the staff.

-The SPL works directly with the Scoutmaster and dedicates significant time outside of meetings to set goals, communicate with youth and adult leaders in and outside the troop, mentor Scouts and staff, and lead the troop on its journey toward excellence.
+The SPL works directly with the Scoutmaster and dedicates significant time outside of meetings to set goals, communicate with youth and adult leaders in and outside the troop, mentor Scouts and staff, and guide the troop on its journey toward excellence.

 Other troop leadership positions include: Troop Guide and Den Chief.